dtoronto/azure-iot-edge-hol/README.md

 >Note: For the lab exercises, we need an IoT Hub created in an Azure Subscription for which you have administrative access.

 In order to execute the hands-on labs, there are a number of pre-requisites that need to be installed and configured.
 Unless otherwise noted, the default installation of the items below are fine

->Note: For in-person deliveries by the IoT GBBs, some of this may have been done for you.
-Please check with your instructor

 * Windows 10 Fall Creators Update (build 16299)
 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)   ** the "community edition" is fine.
 Make sure you install the STABLE version.
 A reboot may be required to enable Hyper-V